 Squarespace Member Area

-You want to set up a Member Area on Squarespace to offer exclusive content to subscribers - it's a paid add-on that lets you gate pages behind free, one-time, or recurring pricing.
+You want to set up a Squarespace Member Area - the built-in feature that lets you charge for exclusive content, courses, and downloads without needing a third-party membership platform.
 Squarespace Member Areas is available on Business and Commerce plans as an add-on: Starter ($9/month, 7% transaction fee), Core ($18/month, 4% fee), or Pro ($35/month, 1% fee).
 You can gate any page type - videos, blog posts, courses, downloads - behind a membership paywall.
 Members sign in to access restricted content.
 The platform handles automated billing, renewals, cancellations, and payment processing through Stripe or PayPal.

 Squarespace Member Area

-Member Areas is a separate add-on on top of your Squarespace website plan.
-It's designed for creators, educators, coaches, and businesses who want to offer exclusive content for a recurring fee.
-The setup is built into Squarespace's interface - no extra plugins needed.
-Here's how to get it running and make it profitable.
+Squarespace Member Area is a separate paid add-on on top of your Squarespace website plan.
+It's designed for creators, educators, coaches, and businesses who want to offer exclusive content, online courses, or community access for a recurring fee, without leaving the Squarespace ecosystem.
+Here's how to get it running and make it work for your business.

 What Member Areas Include